JLiu1272/pr-slack-bot-go/README.md

 # Pull Request Slack Bot

 A Slack App that lists the top N most recent PRs and gives you the ability to ask for a code review faster.
+The bot is designed to make the code review process more efficient and seamless

 https://github.com/JLiu1272/pr-slack-bot-go/assets/9962527/5bb1ca9f-7df7-4f2e-a32c-2594abcab1d3